Bites: Current Concepts

 ANTERIOR GUIDANCE

-The canine guidance concept was extended to include the anterior (front) teeth when the mandible moves anteriorly, because anterior guidance (unlike canine guidance) is found in all natural dentitions.
+The canine guidance concept was extended to include the anterior (front) teeth.
+In healthy natural dentitions, when the mandible moves anteriorly, it rides up onto the incisors, onto a stable incisal bite platform.
+Because of the dominance of CR, a stable incisal bite platform is rarely considered important when restoring the anterior teeth.
 Insufficient anterior guidance is ICD 10 code M26.54.

 MUTUAL PROTECTION